 The cost of logo design can vary depending on the designer’s experience, the complexity of the logo, and the number of revisions required.
 However, a good logo design is a worthwhile investment in your brand’s identity.

 - What are some common logo design mistakes to avoid?

 Overcomplicating the design, copying existing logos, neglecting color psychology, using inappropriate fonts, and rushing the design process are some common logo design mistakes to avoid.

 Once you have a logo, you should register it with the U.S. Patent and Trademark Office (USPTO) to protect it from unauthorized use.

 Logos aren’t something you should have done in a few hours or by someone inexperienced.
 They are an important part of your company brand and, if well made, can become an easily identifiable part of the wider culture.

-When designing your logo, hire a professional with a record of success to create something people won’t forget.
+When designing your logo, hire a professional designer with a record of success to create something people won’t forget.
 Good luck!